Human Exposure and Atmospheric Sciences

 Results and Impact

-Scientists at EPA, other government agencies, academia, and in private sector organizations routinely use CHAD data in human exposure and health studies, and in models used for exposure and risk assessment.
+Scientists at EPA, other government agencies, academia and private organizations routinely use CHAD data in human exposure and health studies and in models used for exposure and risk assessment.
 EPA’s program offices use CHAD to help develop strategies to protect human health, and scientists around the world have cited it in hundreds of peer-reviewed studies.
-The data is freely available to the public.

 Kristin Isaacs, Ph.D.